-This non-contractual notice explains what personal data (personal information) TrustID Limited of 9 Greyfriars Road, Reading, Berkshire RG1 1NU (‘we’, ‘the Company’) hold about you, how we collect it, and how we use and may share personal information in relation to your application for employment by the Company (‘your application’).
+This non-contractual notice explains what personal data (personal information) TrustID Limited of The Blade, Abbey Street, Reading, RG1 3BA (‘we’, ‘the Company’) hold about you, how we collect it, and how we use and may share personal information in relation to your application for employment by the Company (‘your application’).
 Please ensure that you read this notice (sometimes referred to as a ‘privacy notice’) and any other similar notice we may provide to you from time to time.

 Who collects the personal information?